AndrewP987/JamGame/README.md

 from row 3, col 1 to row 3, col 0.
 Since the move is valid that is displayed to the user.
 In a case where the move is invalid, the user would be notified and the move would not be completed.

 ![Hint Picture](https://user-images.githubusercontent.com/71080514/172959998-aeb4f5c9-d6e7-4ccc-b6c5-6337276d1c04.png)
+When pressing the hint button, you are given the next best game board that was found via Breadth First Search algorithm.
+You can see that the algo found in the shortest path to a solution, moving the 'D' car up was first and that car was automatically moved and displayed to the user.

 ![Puzzle Picture](https://user-images.githubusercontent.com/71080514/172960104-396c4413-29d4-4de9-9912-a0bf3db73c3f.png)
 Above is a picture of the what happens when you press the 'Load' button on the GUI.
 You are shown the other puzzles that you can choose in which they are loaded onto the game board via MVC concept and the player can continue playing the game.